skyizwhite/hsx/README.md

 - Easy to debug: pretty print generated html snippet in REPL;
 - Powerful: help you define reusable and composable components, like that in React
 - Modern: focus only on HTML5

+# Warning

+This software is still ALPHA quality.
+The APIs likely change.

+# Changes from Flute

+- Added:
+  - React-like fragment `(<> ...)`.
+It lets you group elements without a wrapper element.
+- Improved:
+  - Element functions are wrapped in macros for natural indentation.
+  - Fixed several bugs.
+- Removed:
+  - CSS style id and class attributes (For example `div#id.class`)

 # Getting started